"and what a fabulous concert, so much enjoyed by everyone, some said it was our best concert ever"

 Eleanor Turner is a passionate ambassador for the harp and its music.
 She is an international prize-winning artist who has performed everywhere from Shanghai to New Orleans and is a leading expert in contemporary music.
 Eleanor has released classical discs on Champs Hill Records, Decca, Naxos and her own label, Arts in Fusion.
 She curates pioneering shows such as her 'Wild Bird' for harp with string quartet, flute, clarinet and percussion, and workshops such as 'Philo Sophia', a discussion-based event sharing feminine wisdom.
 Eleanor is at her best working with others; she has long running partnerships with tabla player Mendi Singh, guitarist and composer Wayne Bennett, cellist Clare O'Connell and flautist Lisa Nelsen.
 In 2020, she teamed up with harpist Elizabeth Bass and artist Iñaky Turner to create 'Enso Cards', 35 cards inspired by Japanese language and culture, referencing knowledge gained through years of personal study, to be used in musicians' practice.

-Over 100 copies sold already.
+Over 200 copies sold so far and over £2000 raised for the charities.
 Buy the book here.

 Lullabies for the Land is also stocked by The Harp Studio.
 If you're placing an order there, please add Lullabies for the Land.
 It makes a wonderful present, too.